All Episodes

 Because that's the description to handle most people in this country who are below the poverty line.

-And it is when you when you uh learn that people in poverty in in America today have the same lives that middle class Americans had 40 years ago, it tells you a lot about how much progress we actually have made in improving lifestyles for every American.
+And it is, when you learn that people in poverty in America today have the same lives that middle-class Americans had 40 years ago, it tells you a lot about how much progress we actually have made in improving lifestyles for every American.

-And it's nothing more than a bunch of propaganda designed to tug at your heartstrings to make you think that there's hunger abounding in this country because others don't care.
+And it's nothing more than a bunch of propaganda designed to tug at your heartstrings to make you think that there is hunger abounding in this country because others don't care.

-The haves don't care, the have nots are getting bigger and so forth.
+The have-nots are getting bigger and so forth.

 And this kind of politics is shameful to me because it's filled with lies and distortions.